franjsco/openSUSE_QA_Updates/README.md

 </p>

-> A simple tool to view the latest builds of openSUSE Tumbleweed on openQA
+> A command-line interface tool to view the latest builds of openSUSE Tumbleweed on openQA